newman8r/dna-site-extension/dna_site_import.md

 6) Use “Get All Trees (auto)” to capture every pedigree detected for the focused kit.
 7) In the Reports tab, run one‑to‑many and segment workflows; when CSVs are captured, the Progress dots turn green and the files appear in the list with Download/Delete.
 8) When done, download outputs (GEDCOM ZIP and/or JSON) and load into ATLAS.

+Tip (NEW): If a kit is problematic, click “Skip kit” to log an error in Atlas for that kit and automatically move to the next one without breaking the run.

 Addendum (error handling & LEO cases):
 - If a visualization‑page error appears (“opted out of Law Enforcement…”), we perform the retry + additional‑segments flow described above.